 Chin-Chin is a revolutionary local cocktail delivery service in Moscow.
 Besides cocktails, the service offers a wide range of food, wine, and sets.
-Main features include item descriptions with photos, delivery functionality with integrated Google Maps API, order tracking system, and a Telegram chatbot.
+Main features include item descriptions with photos, delivery functionality with integrated Google Maps API, an order tracking system, and a Telegram chatbot.
 Having launched the product in the middle of the 2020 pandemic, we helped our Client to save their business and expand their customer reach.

-Project Steps is an innovative product combining a fitness tracker, a social network, and a coupon application for dozens of local businesses in Chicago – fitness clubs, restaurants, eco stores, and other businesses supporting and promoting a healthy lifestyle.
+Project Steps is an innovative product combining a fitness tracker, a social network, and a coupon application for dozens of local businesses in Chicago — fitness clubs, restaurants, eco stores, and other businesses supporting and promoting a healthy lifestyle.
 The app converts users’ steps into discounts and cashback.
-Main functionality includes personalized statistics, Apple Health Kit synchronization, and two fitness modes: Healthy lifestyle and Weight loss.
+The main functionality includes personalized statistics, Apple Health Kit synchronization, and two fitness modes: Healthy lifestyle and Weight loss.
 The product connects people with healthy lifestyles and local merchants and service providers.

 Being the next evolutionary stage of e-commerce transformation, q-commerce is no longer only food delivery.
 It also reshaped the entire online shopping industry making a greater impact on the global economy.
 It provides more opportunities for small and mid-sized enterprises to grow their businesses.
 For larger companies, it means reaching out to more people.

 At Rocketech, we provide thorough business analytics to each of our Partners.
 Using our experience and expertise in e-commerce, we outline a set of the most useful features for every project and its specific business objectives, whether it’s a small shop for handmade items or a huge marketplace.